Updated March 24, 2015

 If the dependent is not the child, stepchild, adopted child or eligible foster child, he or she may be eligible for coverage under Massachusetts Health Reform up to age 26 or two years after the losing dependent status under IRS rules, whichever occurs first.
-The insured must contact the GIC at extension 5 for a Massachusetts Health Care Reform Dependent Application in order to apply.
+The insured must contact the GIC’s Continued Coverage Unit at 617-727-2310, ext.
+5 for a Massachusetts Health Care Reform Dependent Application in order to apply.

 This information provided by the Group Insurance Commission .